zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 etc. This is for consistency with native scalar typehints which also allow shorthand variants only.

 ### SlevomatCodingStandard.TypeHints.NullableTypeForNullDefaultValue
-Nullable and optional arguments, which are marked as `= null`, must have the nullablity `?` symbol present.
+Nullable and optional arguments, which are marked as `= null`, must have the `?` symbol present.
 ```php
 function foo(
 	int $foo = null, // ? missing